-Ipu Moana: Sacred Texts Auckland War Memorial Museum - Tāmaki Paenga Hira.
-Availability Terms 3–4, available Mon and Tue Ipu Moana means 'ocean calabash'.
-This term embodies aspects of the vibrant and unique cultural traditions of peoples throughout the Pacific Ocean.
-Have you ever wondered what the designs and patterns on iconic Pacific objects mean?
-In this programme students journey back into the past to trace the diaspora of Pacific patterns and designs that originate from the ancient Lapita pottery through to wood carvings, architecture, rock art and finally body art.
-Often described as "sacred texts", the patterns contain rich and layered meaning and students will enjoy exploring themes and meanings embedded in the designs.
-This is a collection-based, hands-on learning experience where students engage with taonga to create their own design piece.
+Ipu Moana: Sacred Texts Students trace the diaspora of Pacific patterns and designs, from ancient Lapita pottery to wood carvings, architecture, rock art and body art.
+Auckland War Memorial Museum - Tāmaki Paenga Hira.
+Cost $8 per student for a two-hour session Availbility Term 4, Mon, Tue, 2016 Terms 3–4, Mon and Tue, 2017 New Zealand Curriculum The Arts: levels 1 - 4 Social Sciences: levels 1 - 4 Have you ever wondered what the designs and patterns on iconic Pacific objects mean?
+In this programme students journey back into the past to trace the diaspora of Pacific patterns and designs that originate from the ancient Lapita pottery through to wood carvings, architecture, rock art, and finally, body art.
+Often described as 'sacred texts', the patterns contain rich and layered meaning and students will enjoy exploring the themes and meanings embedded in the designs.
+In this programme students will: engage with various objects that highlight Pacific design and patterns explore the histories and stories of these rich and meaningful patterns create their own Pacific-inspired design piece.